Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ---

 Cooperation office can include people from outside the union we are collaborating with.
-This is the only office allowed to communicate outside the union.
+This office is allowed to communicate with others outside the union for collaboration purposes.
+It must also answer any request that the mediacative asks of it.

 ##### Membership